 This means that you will regularly take incoming notes, information and documents, sort them and then file them.

 You can make this part of your weekly inbox clearing routine.

 And what about documents and information for business?

 Everything outlined above largely applies to your personal information and documents.

 What To Do Next

 Once you have run through the above process once, you will find it surprisingly easy to maintain and keep your documents and information organised and accessible.

-If you would like to hear more about the other parts of the time management stack, be sure to sign up for updates and grab your free copy of Significant Systems below.
+If you would like to hear more about the other parts of the time management stack, be sure to sign up for updates and grab your free copy of Evolution below.